 Kitchen Garden in a Junk Basket

 For a Flea Market gardener, finding a large-weave rattan basket can be useful as a kitchen garden in a small garden or where deer abound.
 Having a basket of herbs close by the kitchen door, will remind you to use fresh herbs in your recipes.

-Search for the large twig baskets popular in the 80s.
+Search for the large twig baskets popular in the 80s!
+I’m always looking for these,…a good price is a few dollars at most at yard sales.
 To make the basket last as long as possible fit a piece of heavy black plastic, with some drainage holes cut, inside before adding soil.

 Thyme, chives, parsley and sage are the most used herbs in my cooking, just the right amount for this 20 inch wide basket.
 These colorful and pungent chive flowers found themselves in a salad, surprising Tractor Man a bit.
 I particularly like to grow chives and Italian parsley because they come back each year in my Zone 7 garden.